HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 }
 ```

 Your ranker should return an ordered list of IDs.
 You can also remove items by removing an ID, or add items by inserting a new ID that you generate.
-For new items, the data to display should be included in a separate portion of the response.
+For new posts (only posts insertion is supported), also provide the post URL.

 ```json
 {